Costinești

-Costinești is a commune and resort in Constanța County, Northern Dobruja, Romania, located on the shore of the Black Sea, about 30 km south of the county seat, Constanța.
+Costinești (/ro/) is a commune and resort in Constanța County, Northern Dobruja, Romania, located on the shore of the Black Sea, about 30 km south of the county seat, Constanța.
 It consists of two villages: Costinești and Schitu.

+General information

+During the summer season, the commune of Costinești becomes known as Costinești Resort, also referred to as the Youth Resort due to its nightlife and outdoor entertainment.

+Due to its eastward orientation, the beach receives sunlight for 10–12 hours per day.
+The resort has an accommodation capacity of 150,000 places.

+For tourists interested in diving, speleological dives can be made at Peștera Rapanelor and at formations carved into subaquatic Sarmatian limestone.
+A wide variety of nautical recreational facilities are also available.
+Costinești Resort also hosts student and youth camps as well as yoga practitioners.

 Etymology

 Costinești was previously called Mangeapunar until 1840 and subsequently Büffelbrunnen until 1940.
 In 1940 it was renamed to Costinești after Emil Costinescu, a former land owner and Minister of Finance.
 Between 1950 and 1960 it briefly held the name Dezrobirea.

 Background and tourism

 In the 1960s, it evolved from a small fishing village to a summer destination, most popular with young people and students.
 A hotel and several villa complexes were built in the Communist era, and featured varying degrees of style and comfort.
 Since the Romanian Revolution of 1989, some of them have been modernized, and private construction, especially to the north of the resort, has taken off.

 The resort also has a small inland lake, around which there are several lodges.

 Lying off one of the northern beaches is the shipwreck of the Greek cargo ship (originally the UK refrigerated cargo ship Empire Strength).
 She was beached there in 1968 and is quite popular with tourists.

 Nightlife is centered mainly around the two discos (Ring and Tineretului), in which, during the summer months, concerts are held nightly by the most popular bands from across Romania.
 Because Costinești is mostly frequented by youngsters, the atmosphere tends to be livelier than in the other Black Sea resorts.